Want to get in touch?

 We accept these at our transfer stations.
 There is no charge for domestic quantities.

 We will all generate waste – that’s a given.
-Research shows that from a waste point of view, the best thing we can do to slow global warming and climate change is to minimise our waste to landfill by separate out our recycling, and keeping organic waste out of landfill.
+Research shows that from a waste point of view, the best thing we can do to slow global warming and climate change is to minimise our waste to landfill by separating out our recycling, and keeping organic waste out of landfill.
 For all of the waste that can’t be diverted, it is ideal to capture, treat, and use landfill gas as an energy source, which is what is currently happening at Tirohia Landfill.